 The purpose of this planning study is to improve the overall connectivity and mobility in the study area, improve safety by reducing potential conflicts between modes and to enhance economic vitality opportunities supported by the previously mentioned goals.

-This Preliminary Engineering and Environmental Analysis will allow WSDOT and project partners to develop a preliminary design for a Tacoma to Puyallup Regional Trail project.
-The study, led by WSDOT's
+This Preliminary Engineering and Environmental Analysis will allow WSDOT and project partners to complete a design for a new Tacoma to Puyallup Regional Trail.
+The current study, led by WSDOT's

 At the request of the Washington State Legislature, WSDOT prepared toll feasibility studies for SR 167 and SR 509 to examine tolling and construction options for the new SR 167 and SR 509 corridors.
 The studies provided insights into:

 - Potential funding and corresponding financial